phalcon/blog/_posts/2015-07-24-setting-up-phalconphp-with-environment-variables.md

 Some notes before you continue reading: I currently work using PHP 5.6 in my development environment.
 Therefore expect not to see `array()` when an array is being used or define.
 Expect to see the new brackets method (`[]`).

-We will be using Vance Lucas’ [phpdotenv](https://github.com/vlucas/phpdotenv) library (the link will take you to his GitHub repository).
+We will be using Vance Lucas' [phpdotenv](https://github.com/vlucas/phpdotenv) library (the link will take you to his GitHub repository).
 You can follow the instructions for installing the library using Composer.

 Once you have the library installed you will want to create a `.env` file, which is where you will define all your configuration values.
 It is a good idea to create this file in the user root directory (for exmaple: `/home/user/`).